Introduction

 How does Cantech meet your needs for CPU and GPU servers?

-Cantech is the fastest growing web hosting service provider, founded on the concepts of CPU based VPS hosting and dedicated servers.
+Cantech is the fastest growing cloud service provider, based on the concepts of CPU we offer VPS hosting and dedicated servers in India.
 We also provide GPUs which are usually used for other tasks that might be more resource intensive.
 Your website requirements may be met perfectly with our CPU servers despite this deficiency.

 However, for computationally intensive tasks involving heavy graphical processing (as in video editing, 3D animations, or any other complex simulations), Cantech might be the best option because of our servers’ graphics processing capabilities.